tarwn/lessthandot-hugo/blogs/content/posts/2013-02-11-azure-worker-role-exiting-safely.md

 Every exit is a crash.

 The basic Worker Role is a while(true) statement that alternates between doing work and sleeping for a period of time.
-When it's time for Azure to recycle the instance, deploy a new one, scale…what happens to this while(true) statement?
+When it's time for Azure to recycle the instance, deploy a new one, scale...what happens to this while(true) statement?

 It's killed.